Choose another writer in this calendar:

 Gilbert was admitted in 1949 to the Detection Club, formed by Anthony Berkeley, Agatha Christie, Dorothy L. Sayers, and other leading British mystery writers.
 The meetings were held at various restaurants in London, where the members would "discuss various plots and schemes of crime."
 Gilbert was also a founding member of the British Crime Writers Association.
 In 1988 he was named a Grand Master by the Mystery Writers of America, and he won the Life Achievement Anthony Award at the 1990 Bouchercon in London.
 In 1980 Gilbert was made a Commander of the Order of the British Empire.
 Besides crime novels Gilbert wrote short stories and plays.
 The author's legal background contributed to his novels about law, young solicitors, and courtroom procedures.
 In addition, Gilbert edited a book of legal anecdotes.
 He died on February 8, 2006, at his home in Luddesdown, Kent.

 Several of his books Gilbert wrote on his 50-minute trip between his home in Kent and work place in London.
-As a mystery novelist Gilbert made his debut with Close Quarters.
+As a mystery novelist Gilbert made his debut with the locked-room mystery Close Quarters.
 It introduced Inspector Hazelrigg, master of deduction, who is one of the earliest realistic British policemen in fiction.
 Hazelrigg has more than 30 years experience, he is red-faced and bulky, and has a cat in his office.
 Dedicated to his work, he appeared in several mysteries set in the London underworld, the Soho trattorias and nightclubs, and the gangland down by the docks.
 Hazelrigg also fought against fascist organizations.

 Another of Gilbert's much-loved characters, the insomniac solicitor Henry Bohun, was introduced in the classic novel Smallbone Deceased, in which the remains of a law firm's client are found in a deed box.
 Although Hazlerigg is the leading detective, Bohun is responsible for much of the investigation.
 The book has one of the most eloquent depictions of intoxication in the mystery genre: "John had by now reached that well-defined stage in intoxication when every topic becomes the subject of exposing and generalisation, when sequences of thought range themselves in the speaker's mind, strewn about with flowery metaphor and garlanded in chains of pellucid logic; airborne flights of oratory to which the only obstacle is a certain difficulty with the palatal consonants."
 Bohun is excessively energetic and his background gives him many talents: he has been a medical student, an actuary, a research statistician, a soldier during WWII.
 Finally he has chosen a legal career at the office of Horniman, Birley, and Crane, a respectably London firm.
 In The Crack in the Teacup (1966) the hero was also a young solicitor and finds himself involved in a major campaign against racketeering.
 Bohun reappeared in several short stories, which were collected in Stay of Execution (1971).